HarryLovesCode/Vulkan-API-Book/chap3/chap3.md

 fprintf(stdout, "Driver Version: %d\n", physicalProperties.driverVersion);
 ```

 As I mentioned before, the API version is encoded.
-There are three macros that will help make it human readable...
+There are three macros that will help make it human readable:

 ```cpp
 #define VK_VERSION_MAJOR(version) ((uint32_t)(version) >> 22)